JamesWRC/Dispatcharr_Too_Many_Streams/README.md

 ### UI settings
 In the Plugin page, you can now customize the Title, Description, column limit, and CSS.
 Restart is required after each change.
+You can persist your config, by running the 'Save Plugin Config' action.
+This creates a json file in `/data/plugins/persistent_config/`.
+Mount this folder in your docker config too.

 ### Environment variables
 This plugin uses environment variables for config.